starkbank/sdk-ruby/README.md

 ## Stark Bank API documentation

-If you want to take a look at our API, follow [this link](https://starkbank.com/docs/api/v2).
+Feel free to take a look at our [API docs].

 ## Versioning